 The question is how can we gamify quizzing and make it fun?
 To start, let’s toss out multiple choice quizzes that don’t require learners to come up with the ideas on their own.

 Flashcards, as old-fashioned as they are, really work quite well.
-They force you to write down the information, which begins to imprint information into your memory, then you benefit of repetition, sorting out the info you already know well, and playing games with yourself — like seeing how quickly you can work through your deck.
+They force you to write down the information, which begins to imprint information into your memory.
+After that, you benefit from repetition, sorting out the info you already know well, and playing games.
+One favorite challenge, for instance, might be seeing how quickly you can work through your deck.

 Another fun studying tool is to use Quick Response Whiteboards or other write-and-wipe boards.
 Like flashcards, these tools stimulate your body and brain.
 The more parts of the brain you can activate when studying, the better!
 Although my son Henry was livid when it happened, we now joke about the time he had to redo his homework after it was taken away in a study hall (he’d been helping out a friend).
 The combination of the emotional response and the need to re-write answers to the questions made the subject impossible to forget.